santu-365/iPhone-16-Pro-Clone/README.md

   ## Contact

-For any inquiries, please reach out to me at:
+If you have any questions or inquiries regarding the iPhone 16 Pro clone, feel free to reach out via email:
 [niranjankumarofficial003@gmail.com](mailto:niranjankumarofficial003@gmail.com)